Myth: Assessed value generally will be equal to market value.

 Myth: You don't have to get an appraisal if you order a home inspection.

-Reality: An appraisal does not fulfill the same purpose as an inspection.
 The reason behind an appraisal report is to conclude upon an opinion of market value during the appraisal process and the production of the appraisal.
-House inspectors will create a report that will express the condition of the property and its major components and possible damage.